 Many people equate the sound of the drill with pain.
 The logic behind this is simple: if you’ve had a painful dentistry experience in the past which was accompanied by the sound of a dental tool, you’ll have come to associate the sound with pain.
 Just hearing the sound of the high-speed handpiece (aka “the drill”) may evoke a perception of pain.
-It can help to bear in mind that the sound actually has no correlation to pain once you are numbed up – it’s just air turbulence spinning the bur (unless it’s an electric handpiece – these are also quieter).
+It can help to bear in mind that the sound actually has no correlation to pain once you are numbed up – it’s just air turbulence spinning the bur (unless it’s an electric handpiece – see below).